You are here

 What is a first meeting?

 The first meeting is an introductory visit with the child.
 This visit usually takes place at the foster home or a location near the foster home that is familiar to the child.
 This visit can often be very exciting, yet filled with anxiety for both the applicant and the child.
 The child’s social worker will have prepared the child and will be present at the first meeting to comfort the child.
-The applicant social worker is also present to support the applicant family.
+The Resource Family will be prepared for the meeting, as well.

 How long does the transition take?

-The length of the transition varies depending upon the age of the child and their history.
-It is a series of daily contact visits, following the first meeting, which increase in length and gradually allow the child to feel more comfortable with the prospective parent(s).
+The length of the transition varies depending upon the age of the child, their history, and their current situation.
+An ideal transition begins the children's social worker presenting the child with a Life Book that features photos of the prospetive adoptive parents and their family, the child's room, any pets in the home, etc. Next, there is a series of daily contact visits, following the first meeting, which increase in length and gradually allow the child to feel more comfortable with the prospective parent(s).
 The transition requires flexibility and patience on the part of the prospective adoptive parent(s) to assure that the process is as comfortable as possible for the child.

 How many children are available to adopt with San Diego County Adoptions?